 U.S. State & Territorial Coalitions

 National Resource Center on Domestic Violence – since 1993 NRCDV has been a comprehensive source of information for those wanting to educate themselves and help others on the many issues related to domestic violence.
-Today, through its key initiatives and special projects such as VAWnet, the Women of Color Network, the Domestic Violence Awareness Month Project, Building Comprehensive Solutions to Domestic Violence and the Domestic Violence Evidence Project, NRCDV works tirelessly to improve community response to domestic violence and, ultimately, prevent its occurrence.
+Today, through its key initiatives and special projects such as VAWnet, Women of Color Network, Domestic Violence Awareness Month Project, Building Comprehensive Solutions to Domestic Violence and Domestic Violence Evidence Project, NRCDV works tirelessly to improve community response to domestic violence and, ultimately, prevent its occurrence.
 Our comprehensive technical assistance, training and resource development are just a few examples of the many ways in which NRCDV broadly serves those dedicated to ending domestic violence in relationships and communities, Harrisburg, PA.